 Brewing requires extremely clean water, as unwanted particles could contaminate the taste of malt, hops and yeast.

-And here we come to the answer: no, NEWBrew beer does not “taste like piss” (a typical cliché) or waste.
+And here we come to the answer: no, NEWBrew Beer does not "taste like piss" (a typical cliché) or waste.
 She tastes like beer!
-Brewerkz, the craft brewery that works with Singapore's National Water Agency to produce the drink, describes it as a tropical lager with a "soft, toasty honey-like aftertaste."
+Brewerkz, the craft brewery that partners with Singapore's National Water Agency to produce the drink, describes it as a tropical lager with a "smooth, toasty honey-like aftertaste."

 In addition to recycled water, it also contains premium German barley malts, aromatic Citra, Calypso hops and a Norwegian farm yeast strain called kveik.